EdgeApp/Request-for-Payment-Address/README.md

-(Notice: Both the URI and the BIP70 methods have a security vulnerability.
-For more information check issue [#1](https://github.com/Bitwage/address_request/issues/1))

-# Request for Payment Address (v1 URI Approach)
+# Request for Payment Address

-Copied from "Request for Payment Address" by Tim Horton (tim@airbitz.co) Modified by Paul Puey (paul@airbitz.co) per 2015-08-31 meeting with John Lindsay & Aaron Voisine
+Copied from "Request for Payment Address" by Tim Horton (tim@airbitz.co) Modified by Paul Puey (paul@airbitz.co) per 2015-08-31 meeting with John Lindsay & Aaron Voisine New modifications and change of spec to optimize QR code density by Paul Puey 2018

 ## Motivation